basho/basho_docs/content/riak/cs/2.1.1/cookbooks/configuration/riak-cs.md

 </div>

-After making any changes to the `riak-cs.conf` file in Riak CS, [[restart|Riak CS Command-line Tools#riak-cs]] the node if it is already running.
+After making any changes to the `riak-cs.conf` file in Riak CS, [restart](/riak/cs/2.1.1/cookbooks/command-line-tools/#riak-cs) the node if it is already running.

 ## Specifying the Stanchion Node

-If you're running a single Riak CS node, you don't have to change the [[Stanchion|Configuring Stanchion]] settings because Stanchion runs on the local host.
+If you're running a single Riak CS node, you don't have to change the [Stanchion](/riak/cs/2.1.1/cookbooks/configuration/stanchion) settings because Stanchion runs on the local host.
 If your Riak CS system has multiple nodes, however, you must specify the IP address and port for the Stanchion node and whether or not SSL is enabled.

 The Stanchion settings reside in the Riak CS `riak-cs.conf` file, which is located in the `/etc/riak-cs` directory of each Riak CS node.